Ndau people: Demographics

-Today the Ndau-Shangaan are largely identified by these surnames, Sakwinje, Semwayo, Simango, Sibiya, Dhliwayo, Dube, Makuyana, Mlambo, Mthethwa, Mhlanga, Nxumalo Hlatshwayo, Sithole, Kwidini, Sidhile, Dhlakama, Bhila and Zharikiya.
-It is important to note that not all people called by these names can be identified as Ndau with the exception of Zharikiya.
-This is because these are Nguni names which are common among the Nguni and can be found in Zululand as well as Matebeleland from peoples who have no link with the Ndau.
-To understand the modern Ndau, you have to understand the Nguni influence which is very strong.
+Today the Ndau-Shangaan are largely identified by these surnames: Sakwinje, Semwayo, Simango, Sibiya, Dhliwayo, Dube, Makuyana, Mlambo, Mthethwa, Mhlanga, Nxumalo Hlatshwayo, Sithole, Kwidini, Sidhile, Dhlakama, Bhila and Zharikiya.
+It is also worth noting that not everyone called by these names can be identified as Ndau, with the exception of Zharikiya, as these are Nguni names which are common among the Nguni and can be found in Zululand as well as Matebeleland from peoples who have no link with the Ndau.

+The Ndau people in Zimbabwe also play a major part in the history of these sacred people, as most them are mostly situated in Chipinge and Chimanimani.
+The Ndau in Zimbabwe are identified with the following surnames: Sibanda, Moyo, Nyandoro, Magoro-Nkosho, Dube, Semwayo, Moyana and others that have not yet been discovered.

 Politics

 Renamo, the Mozambican National Resistance Movement, draws support from the Shangaan in the Sofala province of Mozambique (to where its leader Dhlakama belong, as well as the Catholic archbishop of Beira), in part due to their poor socio-economic conditions and their so far too weak inclusion in foreign financial investments and socio-economic developmental programs of the governing party.